 1. Once your body is saturated with a water-soluble vitamin (such as vitamin C), then any excess is going to be removed.
 Your body isn’t a Porsche.
 If you’re approaching maximum velocity, you can’t just turn on Sports Mode and go even faster.
 If your body has enough vitamin C, adding more isn’t going turbo boost collagen in your body.
 Nothing can "turbo boost" collagen in the body.
 Your body only makes so much collagen at one time and it cannot make more than what it is programmed to make or make more than what your body deems to be enough at a given time.

+Your body cannot make more vitamin C than what it is able to make.
 And your body cannot store vitamin C for later.

 So that means if you are not vitamin C deficient, adding more vitamin C does nothing beneficial.
 And unless you are a 17th century pirate, you probably aren't deficient, or deficient enough in vitamin C to have any supplementation have an effect on the collagen synthesis in your body.
 However, lets say you are vitamin C deficient, this still will not cause an uptick in collagen when topically applying vitamin C because: